 Elizabeth Oxley

 Elizabeth Oxley received her master's degree in Creative Writing from Trinity College Dublin in Dublin, Ireland.
-She was a 2022 Ireland Chair of Poetry Student Award winner and has appeared on RTÉ Radio One's The Poetry Programme and Sunday Miscellany.
+She was a 2022 Ireland Chair of Poetry Student Award winner and has appeared on RTÉ Radio 1's The Poetry Programme and Sunday Miscellany

 Elizabeth's poems and writing have appeared in literary journals, newspapers, and magazines.
 See below for sample poems, say hello via the contact form, or follow her on Insta.